 Can you imagine life without Facebook?
-Or without social media?
+Or without all social media?
 Probably not.
 An average social media user spends over 3 hours on their phone.
 An average Facebook visit is 10-12 minutes.
+Instagram is about 20 minutes.
 As a social media expert and daily user, I can tell, at least for myself, that it’s a lot of time.
 But is it really worth it?
 This is the question I ask myself more and more frequently.
 Apparently, I’m not the only one.

 I’ve had a lot of friends telling me the same thing: I keep spending too much time on Facebook.
 I “feel tired” after I scroll down the Newsfeed.
 Facebook drains my energy.
 I use Facebook to procrastinate.
 It’s very distractive – I come to reply one message, I spend 10 minutes on watching pointless videos.
 But why is that so?